ivorypoo/Portfolio/Readme.md

 ## Content
 ### Tableau
   * Visualization
     + [California state-to-state migration from 2010 to 2015](https://public.tableau.com/profile/ivory.poo#!/vizhome/CaliforniaState-to-StateMigration/CaliforniaInterstateMigrationfrom2000to2015): This is an interactive visualization of California state-to-state migration from 2010 to 2015.
-The visualization will show three parts - inbound, outbound, and net-inbound.
-Interact with the data by navigating to a specific year, viewing the changes year over year, and also by controlling the weight of the population you want to see.
+The visualization has three parts - inbound, outbound, and net-inbound.
+It is interactive, you could filter to inspect a specific year, or view year-over-year changes using the timeline tool, or view by limiting to a certain size of migration.

 ### Python
   * Exploratory Analysis and Visualization